 With insights built from years of hands-on consulting experience, Pulse provides comprehensive visibility into all aspects of your OpenSearch deployment and cluster operations.
 Its intuitive dashboards showcase cluster, node, and index health, along with pertinent operating system metrics—all prioritized to highlight the most critical information.

 Pulse features Query Analytics, empowering users to fine-tune search performance and enhance user experience.
 For users on premium plans, Pulse includes expert support from experienced OpenSearch engineers, complete with industry-standard SLAs, ensuring rapid resolution of any issues.
+It also offer broad support, so whether you're debating OpenSearch vs Elasticsearch or managed solutions like Elastic Cloud vs AWS OpenSearch, Pulse monitoring will still work for you.

 Pros: